Timurizer/BrainSegmTest/README.md

 ## Sampling
 To make sure that samples of each class are present in each epoch, a custom Sampler was implemented.
-Sampler contains class - img list data and guarantees that desired amount of samples for each class are selected for training.
+Sampler contains class - img list data mapping and guarantees that desired amount of samples for each class are selected for training.

 ## Augmentation